moshialam/moshialam.github.io/_pages/research.md

 My research interests are in answering applied microeconomic questions on economic inequality.
 Depending on the question of interest, I use either reduced-form methods, or structural models, or both.

 ## <ins>Working papers:</ins>
-### Worker Side Discrimination: Beliefs and Preferences--Evidence from an Information Experiment on Job-seekers
+<b> Worker Side Discrimination: Beliefs and Preferences--Evidence from an Information Experiment on Job-seekers </b>
 **Revise & Resubmit at *Quantitative Economics***

 with Mehreen Mookerjee and Sanket Roy